 Why Choose the Psychology Department at Eastern?

 Eastern University’s Psychology Department offers high quality, innovative teaching and mentoring from caring faculty with specialties in developmental psychology, personality, family studies, the psychology of gender, the psychology of religion, behavioral neuroscience, counseling psychology, social psychology, and cognitive psychology.
 Eastern University offers a broad range of traditional psychology courses, as well as courses unique to Eastern (e.g., Techniques of Individual Counseling), all of which integrate Christian faith with the study of psychology.

 Psychology students at Eastern have the opportunity to present their research at psychology conferences, as well as the chance to serve as interns during their senior year.
 These internships include opportunities to work in residential treatment centers, psychiatric hospitals, individual behavioral modification programs, crisis intervention agencies, human resources, drug and alcohol rehabilitation facilities.

-Alumni who graduated with a BS in Psychology have continued in careers as counselors, clinical psychologists, occupational therapists, research assistants, and mental health assistants.
-Students with a BA in Psychology have gone on to become social service caseworkers, public health managers, residential care workers, therapeutic support workers, art and music therapists, marriage and family therapists, and guidance counselors.
+Alumni who graduated with a BA in Psychology have gone on to become social service caseworkers, public health managers, residential care workers, therapeutic support workers, art and music therapists, marriage and family therapists, and guidance counselors.